Boozy Pheasants, Fly-Fishing and Other Life Lessons.

 The Earth’s 7.6 billion people represent a mere 0.01% of all living things.
 Yet since the dawn of civilisation, humanity has caused the loss of 84% of bio-diversity.
 Of all mammals, 96% are livestock and humans, only 4% are wild animals.
 The word humanity is a noun; of humans being collectively.
 But also means; the quality of being humane; benevolence.
 Given our paltry insignificance, our capacity for destruction is staggering.
 Like a plaque, we have successfully managed to decimated the world in ways worse than global warming alone.
 We arrogantly label ourselves the most intelligent species on Earth; yet in the same breath, destroy the very thing that sustains us.

 It’s also no coincidence that as we systematically demolish the world, we see a decline in well-being and mental health.
 It is a population bursting at the seams fuelled by toxic, insatiable consumerism.
 Without question exploitation manufactures depression.
-John Muir writes “thousands of nerve-shaken, over-civilised people are beginning to find out that going to the mountains is going home; that wilderness is a necessity; and that mountain parks are useful not only as fountains of timber, but as fountains of life.”

-I rage when politicians tell us Climate Change is fake news or a conspiracy theory.
+I rage when corporations and politicians tell us Climate Change is fake news or a conspiracy theory.
 Especially when those same people profit from deliberate disinformation and receive millions in political contributions from the fossil fuel industry.
 But I am not here to try and convince you, because the facts are out there and the signs are everywhere.
 To see it, one just has to open their eyes.

 I talk of the last decade and here in Peterhead, the last time we had a proper winter was 2010.
 A few years back, just before Christmas, I remember sitting in my garden and the barometer read 14 degrees celsius.
 When hillwalking, every year we see less and less snow on the hills.
 I planted a Buddleia to help attract butterflies, but over the years, I’ve watched their visits become fewer and numbers dwindle.
 As phobic as I am, the lack of moths flitting around the nightlights is noticeable.
 That each year the ivy that adorns my outside walls, flowers later and later – thus out of sync with the honeybee’s and other nectar and pollen collectors.
 Or that it’s early January and my Black Cherry Plum Tree has already started budding.